-- (a) The Tribe is hereby authorized and permitted to operate only the following Gaming Activities under the terms and conditions set forth in the Compact: - (1) Gaming Devices. - (2) Any banking or percentage card game. - (3) Any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet, unless any other person, organization, or entity in the state is permitted to do so under state and federal law.

-- (4) Off-track wagering on horse races at a satellite wagering facility pursuant to the requirements in the document attached hereto as Appendix E. - (b) Nothing herein shall be construed to authorize or permit the operation of any Class III Gaming that the State lacks the power to authorize or permit under article IV, section 19, subdivision (f) of the California Constitution. - (c) The Tribe shall not engage in Class III Gaming that is not expressly authorized in this Compact.
+- (a) The Tribe is hereby authorized and permitted to operate only the following Gaming Activities under the terms and conditions set forth in the Compact: - (1) Gaming Devices. - (2) Any banking or percentage card game. - (3) Any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet, unless any other person, organization, or entity in the State is permitted to do so under state and federal law. - (4) Off-track wagering on horse races at a satellite wagering facility pursuant to the requirements in the document attached hereto as Appendix E. - (b) Nothing herein shall be construed to preclude the Tribe from offering class II gaming. - (c) Nothing herein shall be construed to authorize or permit the operation of any Class III Gaming that the State lacks the power to authorize or permit under article IV, section 19, subdivision (f), of the California Constitution. - (d) The Tribe shall not engage in Class III Gaming that is not expressly authorized in this Compact.